 The movie also depicts the reckless nature of lending by some mortgage companies.
-As some people get 5 mortgages simultaneously, while others receive those loans even though they had no jobs or any type of income.
+Some people get 5 mortgages simultaneously, while others receive those loans even though they have no jobs or any type of income.
 For those 3 hedge funds, it was inevitable that the entire market would collapse, something which seemed unbelievable for other investors and traders.

 Eventually, those daring steps paid off, with those hedge funds making huge profits, with one of them making a 489% return on the initial investment.

 There are several lessons to be derived from this movie.
 The main idea here is traders and investors to trust their analysis rather than just simply following the lead of the market and public perception.
 The film also shows that sometimes contrarian trades can be proven to be very profitable.

 The ‘Madoff’ is one of the must watch trading movies.
 It represents a two episode series, showing the events inside the Bernard Madoff scandal.
 One interesting aspect of the film is that it includes the comments of the actor, playing as Madoff.
 He engages the audience and explains the details of how he managed to recruit rich clients and dodge the regulators.